-Using the SHF method or LSS assumption, LEO receiver DCB and ionospheric coefficients or VTEC can be estimated by the least square method.
+Using the SHF method or LSS assumption, LEO receiver DCB and ionospheric coefficients or VTEC can be estimated by 185 the least square method.
+In fact, it is also possible to estimate the GPS and receiver DCB simultaneously through certain constraints (Liu et al., 2020).
 Although GPS DCB and LEO satellite DCB can be estimated at the same time, because the number of MetOp satellites is 3, GPS DCB data from DLR is used to reduce the number of unknown parameters to ensure accurate estimation of LEO satellite DCB.